Yoti app and Post Office Easy ID privacy notice

 You can access your sharing receipts in the app, and also by logging into Hub: https://hub.yoti.com Please see the Hub product section for relevant privacy information.

-Organisations using the app can request the source of the information they request from you, such as ‘passport’, ‘driving licence’ or ‘unverified’.
-This is because some organisations carrying out some types of identity checks are required to evidence where they got the details from.
+Third party companies using the app can request the source of the information they request from you, such as ‘passport’, ‘driving licence’ or ‘unverified’.
+This is because some third party companies carrying out some types of identity checks are required to evidence where they got the details from.

 Remember Me IDs

-When you allow a share with an organisation, the app generates two unique Remember Me IDs.
-One is for the specific service you are using, and one is for the organisation that owns that service.
-It means you don’t have to share your personal details every time, as the organisation or service can just ask for your Remember Me ID instead.
-The service and any other services owned by the same organisation will already have your personal details if you have shared them using the app in the past.
+When you allow a share with a third party company, the app generates two unique Remember Me IDs.
+One is for the specific service you are using, and one is for the third party company that owns that service.
+It means you don’t have to share your personal details every time, as the third party company or service can just ask for your Remember Me ID instead.
+The service and any other services owned by the same third party company will already have your personal details if you have shared them using the app in the past.

 For example, if you use the app to prove your identity with service 1 offered by Company ABC, that share will contain one ID for service 1 and a different ID for Company ABC.
 If you then use the app to prove your identity with service 2 offered by Company ABC, that share will contain the same Company ABC ID and a different ID for service 2.
 Yoti has no access to these IDs.

-The service or organisation can choose to store these IDs along with the personal information they request from you.
+The service or third party company can choose to store these IDs along with the personal information they request from you.
 If they store it, they can use this ID to recognise your app when you share with them again, so you can use different services or features without having to keep sharing the same information for each interaction.

-For example, if you register with a site using the app, the website can use the ID to allow you to log in to the site, prove your age, carry out ‘know your customer’ due diligence and so on, by only asking for any required additional details, rather than asking you for all your details again.
-This approach is in line with Yoti’s data minimisation principle, meaning you should only share the details relevant to what you are doing.
+For example, if you sign up with a site using the app, the website can use the ID to allow you to log in to the site, prove your age, carry out ‘know your customer’ due diligence and so on.
+It does all this by only asking for any required additional details, rather than asking you for all your details again.
+This approach is in line with Yoti’s data minimisation approach, meaning you should only share the details relevant to what you are doing.

-If an organisation or service you are sharing information with uses the ID and you do not want them to do this, you should contact them to delete your account with them.
+If a third party company or service you are sharing information with uses the ID and you do not want them to do this, you should contact them to delete your account with them.
 The IDs are unique to your app account, so if you delete your app account you will lose your IDs.
-If you then set up a new app account you will have new IDs which will not be recognised by any organisation or service you previously used with your old app account.
+If you then set up a new app account you will have new IDs which will not be recognised by any third party company or service you previously used with your old app account.

 If you allow a share with another individual there will only be one Remember Me ID.